AkshataGirkar/AkshataGirkar/README.md

 - 👋 Hi, I’m @AkshataGirkar
-- 👀 I’m interested in Fullstack Web Development
+- 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning reactjs and nodejs
 - 💞️ I like to read posts/blogs on inspirations, web designs trends and tricks, new frameworks, etc.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/akshata-girkar-469214191/)
-- Find my web designs at [Behance](https://www.behance.net/akshata-girkar/)
+- 😁Find my web designs at [Behance](https://www.behance.net/akshata-girkar/)